 - Click “Add Post Type” to finish.

 You should now see your new post type in the WordPress admin menu:

-- Make sure you have Capability Manager Enhanced installed.
+- Make sure you have PublishPress Capabilities installed.

-- Go to Permissions > Role Capabilities in your WordPress admin area
+- Go to “Capabilities” in your WordPress admin area

-- Also in the right sidebar, and check the “New Posts” box under “Type-Specific Capabilities”.
+- In the right sidebar, and check the “New Posts” box under “Unique Capabilities for Post Types”.
 Doing this will allow you control the permissions for the New Posts.

 - Click “Update”.